Topp Twins say cancer journey 'hard' but they are 'alive and kicking'

 Kiwi entertainers Lynda and Jools Topp have spoken out about their "hard" journey with cancer, thanking their fans across the world for the support and love.

-The Topp Twins announced in March that they are both fighting breast cancer.
+The Topp Twins announced in March that they were both fighting breast cancer.

 Jools was diagnosed with breast cancer 16 years ago and after having chemotherapy, went into remission.